EUDiF

 Mar 23: Endorsement of the curriculum

-EUDiF and the diaspora professional will ensure the curriculum meets PSU's requirements for endorsement.
+EUDiF and the diaspora professional ensured the curriculum meets PSU's requirements for endorsement.

 Training on climate adaptation financing